ogcincubator/OGC-IPR-Review-2021-Demo/README.md

 Any comments or issues should be logged in this repo [Issues](https://github.com/opengeospatial/OGC-IPR-Review-2021/issues).

 Within the next several weeks we will be scheduling a series of web meetings to discuss the issues logged in this repository.
 The objective is to deliver a final version for OGC Board of Directors approval.
+We will then give a 60-day detailed notice to OGC Membership prior to the new policy being posted and becoming effective.